From Mozart to El Manisero

 Pianist Simone Dinnerstein grew up well aware of Cuba's legacy of musical excellence.
-Her long time teacher at the Manhattan School of Music's Solomon Mikowsky was born there.
+Her long time teacher at the Manhattan School of Music, Solomon Mikowsky, was born there.
 So in 2015, when he invited Dinnerstein to Havana to perform at his piano festival, she accepted, despite not being quite sure what to expect from her partners, the Havana Lyceum Orchestra.

-Dinnerstein: We are not coworkers.
+Amelia Febles Diaz (violinist): We are not coworkers.
 We are friends.
 We know each other from school.
-I've been together with some girls from when I was seven years old, so there's good communication, good dynamic.
-I think the lack of this communication by cell phone, by internet, makes us different, not just from America, but from the whole world.
+I've been together with some girls from when I was seven years old.
+So there's good communication, good dynamic.
+I think the lack of this communication by cell phone, by internet, makes us different—not just from America, but from the whole world.
 We connect more, maybe, with people.
 We still talk.
 We still share more verbal experience, and it's good for me, still.

 In 2016, Dinnerstein entered the group's inner circle when she returned to Havana to collaborate with them on a new CD of Mozart conciertos.

 Dinnerstein: What's really nice is that they include me in this.
-I've become a friend to them, too, and they listen to me just as much as they listen to each other, and as a soloist, I often am playing with orchestras, and walking into a situation where I'm playing with a whole group of people that normally play together, and I'm the foreigner, and they're not all welcoming.
+I've become a friend to them, too, and they listen to me just as much as they listen to each other.
+And, as a soloist, I often am playing with orchestras, and walking into a situation where I'm playing with a whole group of people that normally play together, and I'm the foreigner, nd they're not all welcoming.
 Some of them are, and some of them are a little bit stiff to begin with.
 These people in this orchestra were immediately accepting and warm with me.

-All that good feeling proved useful when it came time to bring the orchestra to the US for a tour supporting the album, a massive logistical feed spearheaded by Dinnerstein.
+All that good feeling proved useful when it came time to bring the orchestra to the US for a tour supporting the album, a massive logistical feat spearheaded by Dinnerstein.